janstarke/benford/README.md

 # benford

-This crate provides a way to test of some given set of numbers conforms to [Benford's law](https://en.wikipedia.org/wiki/Benford%27s_law)
+This crate provides a way to test if some given set of numbers conforms to [Benford's law](https://en.wikipedia.org/wiki/Benford%27s_law)

 Currently, only the first digit is being used.
 You can use your own method